pwittchen/ReactiveWiFi/README.md

 ```
 ### Observing WiFi Connection
 We can observe WiFi connection with `observeWifiConnection(context)` method.
-Subscriber will be called everytime, when WiFi connection On or Off.
+Subscriber will be called every time, when device is connected to WiFi or disconnected from WiFi.

 We can do it as follows:
 ```java
 new ReactiveWifi().observeWifiConnection(context)